-A rather stout, mottled-brown darter without definite crossbars on the back.
+The goldstripe darter is a rather stout, mottled-brown darter without definite crossbars on the back.
 A useful character for identifying this species is the pale stripe that usually is evident along the lateral line.
 A dusky vertical bar appears on the cheek beneath the eye.
 The back is a more or less uniform light brown, contrasting with the dark brown and more definitely mottled sides.
 The belly is yellowish.
 All fins except pectorals banded with brown lines.
-Breeding males lack bright colors.

-Gill covers are broadly connected by a membrane across the throat.
-The midline of the belly without enlarged and modified scales.
-Lateral line complete or nearly so, extending well beyond the soft dorsal fin.
+The gill covers are broadly connected by a membrane across the throat.
+The midline of the belly is without enlarged and modified scales.
+The lateral line is complete or nearly so, extending well beyond the soft dorsal fin.

 During breeding season, breeding males lack bright colors, but when they engage in aggressive encounters and spawning, they may develop a series of black vertical bars along the sides; also, the black bar under the eye darkens, the eyes turn bright red, and the dorsal, anal, and pelvic fins become black.

 Length: adults about 2½ to 3 inches.

 Known in our state only from Romine Spring in Butler County, and from three locations in or near Holly Ridge Natural Area in Stoddard County.
 All locations are in southeastern Missouri.

 The goldstripe darter has rather specialized and exacting habitat requirements, and its few locations in southeastern Missouri fit the bill — small, shallow, spring-fed streams with low to moderate gradient, with a sandy bottom and a dearth of rooted aquatic plants due to the shade from trees above.
 Within such streams, this fish hides among twigs, leaves, and other detritus in sandy areas with lighter current.